 Avoid using a loofah or sponge across your body as this can spread bacteria and worsen breakouts.

 Another thing to consider is your clothing.
 Wearing sweaty clothes can quickly clog pores, so ensure you're wearing loose, clean clothing.

 Tight clothing can also irritate the skin and trap bacteria and oil.
 If you're experiencing acne on certain parts of the body which are usually covered by tight clothing, it might help to try some loose-fitting attire.

 If you've tried a salicylic acid wash and your body acne is still not budging, you might want to try a customised treatment with prescription retinoids.

 Retinoids stimulate the growth of new skin cells and increase the rate that old skin cells are shed, while also reducing the production of oil on your skin.
 This combination helps to treat acne and prevent further breakouts.

 Software's prescription acne treatment harnesses the acne-fighting power of retinoids and customises a formula just for you, based on your specific skin needs.
-And, you receive ongoing follow-up support from your doctor, so they can monitor your process.
+And, you receive ongoing follow-up support from your Software health practitioner, so they can monitor your process.

-Simply take our quiz and a local Software doctor will be able to create a formula for you that targets those pesky body breakouts.
+Complete our online consult and an Australian practitioner will be able to create a formula for you that targets those pesky body breakouts.
 And, the good news is that this treatment also works wonders to reduce the appearance of hyperpigmentation and scarring that breakouts can leave behind.